Shikha-Shetty/appointment-manager/README.md

 # AppointmentApp
 Built a simple UI web appointment application using Angular Framework where user can create, view, update and delete appointments.
+We have used local storage in browser to retrieve the newly added appointments.
+The appointment consists of the following fields- Appointment by the name, Appointment description, Date and Time.

 This project is hosted on github pages : https://shikha-shetty.github.io/appointment-manager/